bhowiebkr/Speeds-And-Feeds/README.md

 # Speeds-And-Feeds
-A speeds and feeds calculator for CNC machines
+A speeds and feeds calculator for CNC machines.
+This one is still a WIP.

 # Install requirements: